luispedro/jug/docs/source/bash.rst

 Simple file, can be used with other options e.g. `tail -f ~/.juglog`

 **jugoutput**
-*This will likely need to be modified for your use*.
-In my setup, all files under /home/myuser/ are shared via NFS.
+*This will likely need to be modified for your use.* In my setup, all files under /home/myuser/ are shared via NFS.
 This means that any output files placed in my home directory can have problems as multiple jug processes are writing to the same file and NFS is